ceford/cefjdemos-data-jdm-user/articles/en/languages/setup-a-multilingual-site.md

   - Main Menu Blog.
   - Bottom Menu, containing Login/Logout menu items.
   - Special Menu, seen after login.
-- Select the **Open Frontend** icon from the top Status bar or reload the Site if it is already open in a separate tab.
+- Select the **Open frontend** icon from the top Status bar or reload the Site if it is already open in a separate tab.

 You should expect to see a layout full of Featured Articles information: